100 Years of Housing: from Het Schip to Houthaven

 Tour Programme: 100 Years of Housing

-• Housing block Spaarndammerhart (Korth Thielens Architecten, 2021)
+• Housing block Spaarndammerhart with collective courtyard (Korth Thielens Architecten, 2021)

 • 100% climate neutral joint building ventures by a.o.
 Marcel Lok, Atelier Puuur, Marc Koehler, Van Dongen Koschuch (2015–2016)